fanxiushu/xdisp_virt/README.txt

 xdisp_server.exe provides server transit to solve intranet access problems and to bring together multiple controlled machines.
 There are certain benefits for maintainers.

-The driver directory is mirrored and has no signature.
+The "driver" directory is mirrored and has no signature.
-The HTML directory contains all the web pages and JavaScript scripts, and the HTML directory has been packed into the xdisp_virt.exe program.
+The "HTML" directory contains all the web pages and JavaScript scripts, and the HTML directory has been packed into the xdisp_virt.exe program.
-The image directory is some effect diagram of the program running.
+The "image" directory is some effect diagram of the program running.
+The "hid_driver" director is a virtual HID mouse keyboard driver with no signature.
+"Indirect_display" directory is mainly used to simulate virtual displays on platforms above WIN10.

 for detail:
 https://blog.csdn.net/fanxiushu/article/details/81905680
 https://blog.csdn.net/fanxiushu/article/details/78869719

-fanxiushu 2017-2018
+fanxiushu 2017-2019